Redrot/redrot.github.io/research.md

 - [Prepreints](#pre)
 - [Theses](#theses)

-My current research focus lies within modular representation theory, in particular the block theory of finite group algebras and the theory of biset functors developed by Serge Bouc.
-My dissertation problem involves determining when a $p$-permutation equivalence, an isomorphism of Grothendieck groups induced by virtual $p$-permutation bimodules, lifts to a splendid equivalence, an equivalence of derived categories first studied in detail by Jeremy Rickard.
-These equivalences are further connected to isotypies, a "bouquet" of perfect isometries first studied by Michel Broué.
-Broué's celebrated Abelian Defect Group Conjecture predicts the existence of these equivalences, and though it has been verified in many cases, the most general case is still unknown.
+My research focus lies within the modular representation theory of finite groups, in particular the block theory of finite group algebras.
+I also have a strong interest in the theory of biset functors developed by Bouc, an extension of Mackey functors.
+My dissertation question involves determining when a $p$-permutation equivalence, an isomorphism of Grothendieck groups induced by virtual $p$-permutation bimodules, lifts to a splendid equivalence, an equivalence of derived categories first introduced by Rickard.
+These equivalences are further connected to isotypies, a "bouquet" of perfect isometries first studied by Broué.
+Broué's celebrated *abelian defect group conjecture* predicts the existence of these equivalences, and though it has been verified in many cases, the conjecture still appears to be out of reach with our current understanding.

-However, my undergraduate interests were primarily combinatorics-focused.
-In particular, my research projects involved studying combinatorial puzzles, proving either the existence of solutions or proving bounds on optimal play.
-Though this is far removed from my current focuses, my hope in the future is to combine the two, studying more combinatorial aspects of representation theory.
-I have a growing interest in the theory of Soergel bimodules, a powerful tool in geometric representation theory with far-reaching connections.
+My undergraduate interests were primarily combinatorics-focused.
+In particular, my research projects involved studying combinatorial puzzles.
+Though this is far removed from my current focus, my future hope is to find intersectional questions and to find more combinatorial questions within modular representation theory.

 ## Publications {#pub}

+- A. T. Benjamin, S. K. Miller (2023), *Optimal Leapfrogging,* Involve (to appear)
+> [arXiv.](https://arxiv.org/abs/2110.08319) Most of this work was completed 2017-2018 when I was a software engineer!
+>
 - A. T. Benjamin, S. K. Miller (2018): *Challenging Knight's Tours,* Math Horizons 25:3, 18-21.
 > [PDF](https://math.hmc.edu/benjamin/wp-content/uploads/sites/5/2019/06/Challenging-Knight%E2%80%99s-Tours.pdf)